garyjh126/MLFYP_Project/README.md

      python monte_carlo.py
      python DQN.py

+A graphical rendering will appear with the game played to 1000 episodes.
+The learner agent is at seat 0 by default.

 Alternatively, to review the DQN in google colab, go to [this open Jupyter Notebook](https://colab.research.google.com/drive/1L_fNNEGkZcBInyVv-br1gUkMOh7sWYYZ "Named link title"), and click 'Open in Playground'.
 Run all the cells in the notebook and observe the output.
 Rendering can be switched on and off.

  ### Changing Hyperparameters ###